Automotive Technology

 Time in the program consists of a hands-on approach to learning in our sophisticated and newly constructed automotive shops.
 Coursework includes web-based training for Ford, Subaru, Hyundai/Genesis, and Mercedes Benz.

-Upon completion of our program, and working a year in the industry, students have the opportunity to pass all the ASE certification tests to become an ASE Automobile Service Technician (AST).
+Upon completion of our program, and working a year in the industry, students have the opportunity to pass all the ASE certification tests to become an ASE Master Automobile Service Technician (MAST).
 Students also have the opportunity to begin manufacturer specific web-based factory training by one or more of our industry sponsors.

-69% Completion This data is pulled from fiscal year 2024.
+66% Completion This data is pulled from fiscal year 2025.
 The displayed number does not guarantee completion of the program.

-76% Placement This data is pulled from fiscal year 2024.
+93% Placement This data is pulled from fiscal year 2025.
 The displayed number does not guarantee placement after the program.

 Avg. salary $37k-$45k Wage data represents an estimate sourced directly from Career One Stop.
 Actual salaries may vary.